Health-RI/The-FAIR-Metroline/pages/metroline_steps/analyse_data_semantics.md

 If you find a codebook or standard that might fit your (meta)data, check if the definitions are compliant with the ones in your data.
 Are the value ranges correct?
 How well does it match your (meta)data elements?
 In the best case, you find a resource that fully matches your (meta)data.
 It could also be the case, that you find a partially matching standard, or none.
 Depending on the outcome of the search, do one of the following:
 * If you **find a fully compatible codebook or metadata standard**, apply it directly.
 You can find more relevant information in the Metroline step [Apply (meta)data model]({{site.baseurl}}/metroline_steps/apply_metadata_model).
 * If you find a **partial match**, use the relevant elements and document any modifications for missing components.
-For the missing components, also proceed to step [Check (meta)data semantics](#step-check-and-improve-metadata-semantics).
+For the missing components, also proceed to step [Check (meta)data semantics](#step-3---check-and-improve-metadata-semantics).
-* If **no suitable standard exists**, proceed to the step [Check (meta)data semantics](#step-check-and-improve-metadata-semantics), where you will define and structure metadata elements to ensure consistency and interoperability.
+* If **no suitable standard exists**, proceed to the step [Check (meta)data semantics](#step-3---check-and-improve-metadata-semantics), where you will define and structure metadata elements to ensure consistency and interoperability.

 {% include info-box.html type="info" text="Health-RI, together with domain representatives, will be aiming to develop domain-specific national (meta)data standards in the future." %}

 {% include info-box.html type="example" title="Example - part 3" text="After having compiled all elements in our metadata, let’s say we explored the relevant repositories and, for the purpose of following the example through all of the steps, couldn’t find one that would be applicable to our example metadata.
 According to the flowchart, we should now move to the Check and improve (meta)data semantics step." %}

-### Step: Check and improve (meta)data semantics
+### Step 3 - Check and improve (meta)data semantics
 In order to end up with clearly defined (meta)data elements, we should check the semantics to identify things that are unclear or ambiguous.
 Next, we can improve these ambiguities.
 For this, first check:
 * Is the **definition or description** of the (meta)data elements clear and unambiguous?
 For those with ambiguous meaning, try to improve their definition.
   In the example of collecting data on a patient’s 'sex', it might be unclear if it means ‘biological sex at birth'  or ‘administrative gender’.